cf-song/cf-song.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 About Me
 Chunfeng Song (宋纯锋) is currently a Research Scientist at [Shanghai AI Laboratory](https://www.shlab.org.cn), working closely with [Prof. Wanli Ouyang](https://wlouyang.github.io).
 Before that, he was an Associate Professor with the Center for Research on Intelligent Perception and Computing ([CRIPAC](http://www.cripac.ia.ac.cn)), National Laboratory of Pattern Recognition ([NLPR](http://nlpr-web.ia.ac.cn)), Institute of Automation, Chinese Academy of Sciences ([CASIA](http://www.ia.ac.cn)), working with [Prof. Tieniu Tan](http://cripac.ia.ac.cn/CN/column/item83.shtml) and [Prof. Zhaoxiang Zhang](http://zhaoxiangzhang.net).
 He received the PhD degree from [CASIA](http://www.ia.ac.cn), and the University of Chinese Academy of Sciences ([UCAS](https://www.ucas.ac.cn)) in 2020, under the supervision of [Prof. Liang Wang](http://cripac.ia.ac.cn/CN/column/item127.shtml).
 He has published more than 50 conference and journal papers such as Nature Communications, IEEE TPAMI, CVPR, NeurIPS, ICML, ICLR.
-His research focuses on AI for science, especially Neuroscience and Data-centric Agentic Science.
+His research focuses on AI for Science, especially **Neuroscience** and **Data-centric Agentic Science**.

 # 🔈 Join Us
 Please feel free to contact me via [Email](songchunfeng@pjlab.org.cn) for possible cooperation if you are interested in our projects of **AI4Neuroscience & Data-centric Agentic Science** research!